 Size and Weight:

 This blanket is a tad longer than some of the other blankets making this list.
 It is 82 inches long, and 55 inches wide, and weighs in at just under 2 pounds and 5 ounces.

-When rolled up and placed in its carrying case that come with purchase, this blanket measures in at 14 inches long and 6 inches wide.
+When rolled up and placed in its carrying case that comes with purchase, this blanket measures in at 14 inches long and 6 inches wide.
 This makes it perfect to store in the trunk of your car or camper when needed for cold football games or camping trips where the nights get colder.

 Unlike some of the other blankets on this list, this model comes with a secret zippered pocket to store your wallet and phone to keep it safe and dry.
-It is also backed by a lifetime warranty- if you are ever displeased with anything about your blanket, you will received a replacement in the mail.
+It is also backed by a lifetime warranty- if you are ever displeased with anything about your blanket, you will receive a replacement in the mail.

 If you are in the market for a camping blanket that is heavy duty that can keep you warm and dry on cold autumn nights while sitting around a campfire, this is an excellent choice.
-With a reasonable price point and a lifetime guarantee, this product it unlikely to disappoint.
+With a reasonable price point and a lifetime guarantee, this product is unlikely to disappoint.

 - Wind resistant and rainproof